UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_3.md

 So we are thinking about this.

-**Trevor:** Yeah.
+**Ryan:** Yeah.
 I'm a big fan of the listing incentivization and order migration stuff.
 Tooling on that front is very important to make it easy for people to take over their existing listings and get them all set up on Universe.
 Of course, there are a little bit of transactions for approving collections, but if you have, say, ten FLUFs for sale on OpenSea, just one transaction to get all of them listed for sale.
 Not 10 different transactions or anything like that.
 It feels pretty smooth once you figure out how the migration works as a user.

 **Troy:** Yeah.
 I think that once everyone wrapped their heads around this concept, it opened the floodgates of everyone being okay; yeah, this makes much sense.
 The big thing is everyone always wonders how we're going to get the marketplace to take over without doing stuff that puts us in a weird gray area with the law.
 I'm in full support of this idea, too.
 Once we all saw it and started thinking about it, it seemed like a no-brainer.